n1ru4l/envelop/packages/plugins/operation-field-permissions/README.md

 ## `@envelop/operation-field-permissions`

 Disallow executing operations that select certain fields.
-Useful if you want to restrict the scope of certain public API users to a subset of the public GraphQL schema.
+Useful if you want to restrict the scope of certain public API users to a subset of the public GraphQL schema, without triggering execution (e.g. how [graphql-shield](https://github.com/maticzav/graphql-shield) works).

+**Note:** This plugin and authorization on a resolver level (or via middleware) are complementary.
+You should still verify whether a viewer is allowed to access certain data within your resolvers.

 ## Installation